 - Internship Presentations - After completing an internship, SRF students provide a brief presentation of their internship experience to SRF students.
 These presentations will help other SRF students with the internship planning process by providing insight and recommendations regarding the internship experience.
 Internship Presentations will be held in the fall semester for students who completed internships during the previous Spring or Summer .
 An Internship Presentation will be held in the spring for internships completed during the previous fall.

-- Programs of Distinction Weekend - All SRF students are needed to host a prospective SRF student during the Programs of Distinction (POD) Weekend.
-POD Weekend is typically scheduled for the first or second weekend in March each year, when the top applicants to the SRF program are invited to campus for interviews, POD programs, overnights, and class visits.
+- Programs of Distinction Weekend - All SRF students are needed to host a prospective SRF student during the Honors & Fellows Weekend.
+Honors & Fellows Weekend is typically scheduled for the first weekend in March each year, when the top applicants to the SRF program are invited to campus for interviews, Honors & Fellows programs, overnights, and class visits.
 As a host, SRF students allow a prospective student to be a guest in their room overnight and are expected to act as an ambassador for the program.

 Students should plan their schedules carefully so they can attend the SRF Program Events.
-Conflicts should be negotiated promptly and in advance with the SRF Asst.
+Conflicts should be negotiated promptly and in advance with the SRF Assoc.
 Director.